Founded by researchers at Stanford

 Free to join.
 No payment, no commitment.

-We are a Stanford-affiliated research program studying the biology of long COVID.
-In collaboration with clinics treating long COVID patients, we are running a proteome-wide autoantibody study to understand what distinguishes patient subgroups, and to build the diagnostic tools the field is missing.
+Muno Biotech is a research-stage company founded by researchers from Stanford's Snyder Lab, studying the biology of long COVID.
+Working with clinics that care for people with long COVID, we are running a proteome-wide autoantibody study to understand what distinguishes subgroups within the community — and to lay the scientific groundwork for the diagnostic tools the field is missing.

 1. A long COVID subtyping blood test.

-Uses a panel of 250+ autoantigens to stratify patients into biological subtypes.
-Different subtypes likely need different treatments, and until now, doctors have had no way to tell them apart.
+Uses a panel of 250+ autoantigens to stratify people with long COVID into biological subtypes.
+Different subtypes likely need different treatments, and until now, clinicians have had no way to tell them apart.

 2. A viral persistence blood test.